FAQ

 Social interaction is one of the most complex of human activities.
 Vision, audition, body-in-space, coordination, attention shifting, and processing verbal and nonverbal communication are all vital to true relationship development.
 By strengthening these subsystems, as well as working on motivation and social skills, clients can become much more at ease in social settings.

 I live far away from you.
-Can you work with me anyway?
+Can you work with me?

 I have other questions.
 How can I reach you?

-Call me or email me (information is on the Contact Us page).
-I'll answer as soon as I can.
+Email me (information is on the Contact Us page).
+I usually answer within a day.